200Tigersbloxed/UnityMods/HRtoVRChat/README.md

 # HRtoVRChat

-*Send you HeartRate into VRChat as a Parameter*
+*Send your HeartRate into VRChat as a Parameter*

 ## Info